Shop Workers Protecting Them From Coronavirus Checklist

 Regular wiping of surfaces, payment terminals, counters and other frequently touched surfaces like door handles.

-Encourage contactless payment to reduce contact distance and hands touching.
+Encourage contactless payment to reduce contact distance and hand touching.

 Minimise risks from handling cash.

-Customer aspect using the keypad to type in pin number is a touch point.
+The customer aspect using the keypad to type in pin number is a touchpoint.